Our Mission

 Foundation student work will demonstrate:

-Student work will demonstrate the ability to identify and articulate their academic and professional aspirations through written statements or presentations, demonstrating alignment between their goals, creative identity, and role within the evolving creative economy.
+- Identifying and articulating their academic and professional aspirations through written statements or presentations, demonstrating alignment between their goals, creative identity, and role within the evolving creative economy.

-Students’ work demonstrates their ability to plan, organize, and manage projects effectively, balancing creative and logistical demands within given deadlines and resources.
+- Planning, organizing, and managing projects effectively, balancing creative and logistical demands within given deadlines and resources.

 Degree Requirements